TypeScript as Data

 Why These Constraints?

-This makes the evaluator fast (no interpretation overhead), deterministic (same source always produces the same output), and auditable (every output value traces to a specific line in the source).
+This makes synthesis fast, deterministic for conforming source (same source, same output), and auditable (every output value traces to a specific line in the source).

 The static boundary also defines a natural division of labor with agentic workflows: agents resolve dynamic values (looking up VPC IDs, reading secrets, querying state), then write or populate chant source files. chant synthesizes the deterministic structure.
 Agents handle what changes; chant handles what shouldn’t.